 Jo from Bookings For You is wonderfully passionate about Italy and it was this love for la dolce vita that inspired her to set up Bookings for You in 2011.
 The site launched with just five properties on their website and has since grown to have more than 350 properties in 8 regions of Italy, including Puglia positioned in the heel of Italy.

-I visited with friend Nell from Pigeon Pair and Me and the talented photographer Penny Wincer.
+I visited with friend Nell and the talented photographer Penny Wincer.
 But this wasn’t any ordinary girls trip, we each brought our daughters with us making for a brilliant mother daughter Italian adventure.

 Corte dei Messapi